KCCG/genomics-r-intro/_episodes/01-introduction.md

 colors/themes, and more are in the <KBD>Tools</KBD> menu under
 <KBD>Global Options</KBD>.

->## You are working with R
+>## R and RStudio are not the same
+> R is a programming language (and an interpreter for running commands in that
+> language).
+RStudio is integrated development environment, a set of tools for working
-> Although we won't be working with R at the terminal, there are lots of reasons
+> with R. You can use R from the terminal without RStudio, and there are lots of reasons
 > to.
 For example, once you have written an RScript, you can run it at any Linux
 > or Windows terminal without the need to start up RStudio.
-We don't want
-> you to get confused - RStudio runs R, but R is not RStudio.
 For more on
 > running an R Script at the terminal see this [Software Carpentry lesson](https://swcarpentry.github.io/r-novice-inflammation/05-cmdline/).
 {: .callout}